matrix-org/matrix-spec/CONTRIBUTING.rst

 All news fragments must have a brief summary explaining the change in the contents of the file.
 The summary must end in a full stop to be in line with the style guide and formatting must be done using Markdown.

-Changes that do not change the spec, such as changes to the build script, formatting, CSS, etc should not get a news fragment.

 Sign off
 --------